🍽️ Beverages Guide

 Is cold brew safer for sensitive stomachs? +

-While it is less acidic, the long steeping time (12–24 hours) can allow for a higher accumulation of biogenic amines than a quick 2-minute brew.
+While it tends to be less acidic, the long steeping time of 12 to 24 hours can allow for a higher accumulation of biogenic amines than a quick brew.

 Some people find these options helpful